TB Notes Newsletter

 staff and physicians.
 Presenters included Dr. Alfred Lardizabal

-from the Northeastern RTMCC, Dr. Phil Lobue from the Division of
+from the Northeastern COE, Dr. Phil Lobue from the Division of

 TB Elimination at CDC, and Dr. Masae Kawamura from the Francis J.

 Curry National Tuberculosis Center.
 The program was moderated by